 Not wanting to settle on just one frosted fudge brownie recipe, I tried a second – a recipe with similar ratios, but actual melted chocolate instead of cocoa powder and a frosting with more butter and sugar.
-It also had the interesting step of beating the egg white and folding them into the brownie batter at the end.
-I wanted to see what that would do.
+It also had the interesting step of beating the egg whites and folding them into the brownie batter at the end.

-I’m not exactly sure what the beaten egg white did for this recipe other than stretch it a bit.
-The brownies were slightly softer and more truffle-like than the others, but in my opinion they were a bit too rich.
+I’m not exactly sure what the beaten egg white did for this recipe, but they were slightly softer and more truffle-like than the others.
+However, in my opinion they were a bit too rich.
 Not that brownies aren’t supposed to be rich, but these just seemed like too much.
-Then again I sometimes find Texas Sheet Cake too rich, so consider the source.
+Then again I sometimes find Texas Sheet Cake too rich, so maybe it’s just me.
 The recipe is supposed to be Southern and rumor has it that people down south like a little more sugar.
 No one at Todd’s office complained, but I wasn’t there to get a real critique.
 If you know this recipe or make these, I’m really interested in hearing what you think.

 This is from About.com and I didn’t make any changes.